rebeca-lamas/leaflet-challenge/README.md

 # Leaflet Challenge
-Used D3 to load the json data for all the earth quakes in the past day from [usgs](https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_day.geojson).
+Used D3 to load the json data for all the earthquakes in the past day from [usgs](https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_day.geojson).
+Then used leaflet to plot the earthquakes based on their latitude and longitude.
+The size and color of the markers is determinded by the magnitude of the earthquake.
+A pop up apears for each marker when it is clicked on to provide further information on the earthquake.
+Finally there is a legend in the bottom corner.